Position

 • Bachelor's degree in Public Relations, Communications, Journalism, or a related field.

-• Proven experience (5+ years) in a public relations role, preferably in a leadership position.
+• Proven experience (at least 5 years) in a public relations role, preferably in a management position.

-• Strong understanding of media relations, crisis communication, and strategic communication planning.
+• Strong understanding of media relations, social media, and digital communication strategies.

 Is becoming a Public Relations Manager a good career path?